MicrosoftDocs/quantum-docs/articles/optimization-problem.md

 the problem.
 It accepts a list of composite terms and a lead coefficient.
-The list of terms may be given as either a list of `Term` objects or as a list of tuples, with each tuple containing a monomial term coefficient then the variable index for the monomial (or `None` if a constant).
+The list of terms may be given as either a list of `Term` objects or as a list of tuples, with each tuple containing a monomial term coefficient followed by the variable index for the monomial (or `None` if a constant).
+For more information, see [SlcTerm](xref:microsoft.quantum.optimization.slc-term).

 ```py
 subterms_Term = [